PrincetonUniversity/PsyNeuLink/README.md

      #    - If a class requires a param to be implemented, it should enforce this in validate_params
          - If a class requires a param to be implemented, it should also include

-     requiredParamClassDefaults:
+     requiredParamClassDefaultTypes:

-         - Dictionary used to specify params that are required for a given class and all subclasses
+         - Dictionary used to specify params that are required for a given class and all subclasses and for which there is no default value to assign to paramClassDefaults
-         - An exception is generted if a class fails to comply
+         - An exception is generated if a class fails to comply

          class SubClass(SuperClass):
              requiredParamClassDefaultTypes = SuperClass.requiredParamClassDefaultTypes.copy()